 WELCOME to Darian Border Collies and Web Design - I hope you'll find your visit informative and enjoyable.
-For further information about Custom Web Design please use the link above.
+For further information about Darian Web Design please use the link above - the web site of your dreams could be just a few clicks away!

 I've always striven to produce sound, healthy Border Collies of good temperament, who retain the breed's amazing aptitude for work in all its guises.